garrigo/dcc-verifier-custom/README.md

 # dcc-verifier-custom
- A simple web app to verify a customized version of the DCC.
+ A simple web app to verify a customized version of the DCC, built using Node.js and Electron.
+The DCC in input must be one generated using the backend at https://github.com/garrigo/dcc-issuance-backend-poc

 # Usage
  Install `nodejs`